Santosh Lad: Persons with disabilities

+Political organization

+Lad served as General Secretary of the Karnataka Pradesh Congress Committee (KPCC) and was given responsibility for Raichur district organization during his earlier period in Congress politics.

+In January 2023, the Congress appointed Lad as a co-chairman in the party's Karnataka Assembly election campaign committee, with responsibility for the Belagavi division.

+He also participated in Congress's Bharat Jodo Yatra activities in Karnataka in 2022.

 Lad started his political career as a counsellor from Sandur taluk.
-He had very little success in Taluka panchayat elections, where he lost marginally in his first election.
+He had very little success in Pattana panchayat elections, where he lost marginally in his first election.
 He went on to win both seats he contested in the following election, contributing to his party gaining the majority during that period.

 Lad contested the MLA election against a strong contender from the Congress Party.
 He represented the Janata Dal (Secular) party and was the youngest MLA (aged 29), along with the first person from his party to win Sandur constituency; the election was won with a record margin.
 Lad was part of the government formation under H. D. Kumaraswamy, ex-chief minister of the Karnataka state.

-In the 2008 Karnataka Assembly elections, he won the Kalghatgi constituency in the Dharwad district.
+In the 2008 Karnataka Assembly elections, he won the Kalaghatgi constituency in the Dharwad district.
 He currently is an active member and represents Indian National Congress.
-In the 2013 Karnataka state assembly election, Santosh Lad won with a margin of over 45,000 votes, to win consecutively for the second time from Kalghatgi and third time overall.
+In the 2013 Karnataka state assembly election, Santosh Lad won with a margin of over 45,000 votes, to win consecutively for the second time from Kalaghatgi and third time overall.
 Congress secured an absolute majority to form the government.
 Santosh Lad was appointed Minister of State for Information and Infrastructure.
 In 2018, legislative elections, he lost to C.M.
 Nimbannanavar of the BJP, with a margin of 20,997 votes.